EvanWen036/DecodeBCI/docs/README.md

 ### Same-train: Imagined

 Next, we performed training and evaluation on the imagined dataset.
 This dataset proved to be more challenging with the overall cross-validated accuracy dropping to 87.5\% (std.
 3.54).
 The accuracy across folds varied significantly more: 85.0\%, 95.0\%, 85.0\%, 85.0\%, 87.5\%, 87.5\%.
 With significant variability across the folds, the per-fold performance does not accurately represent the overall classification performance.
 The imagined dataset had significant noise; thus, results varied by up to 10\% in terms of classification accuracy.
 The total cross-validated accuracy was the best portrayal of the classifier's performance in this scenario.
-[Figure 8](#fig8) contains the per-fold and overall cross-validated ROC curves.
+The ROCs were a little more consistent than accuracy; however, they still showed significant variation.
+Thus, the per-fold ROC was not perfectly representative of the total ROC.[Figure 8](#fig8) contains the per-fold and overall cross-validated ROC curves.

 <figure id="fig8" style="display: block; margin: 0 auto; text-align: center;">
   <img src="./assets/sameTrainImagROC.png" alt="ROC curve for SVM trained and evaluated on overt data" />